Exotic Vector-borne Diseases

-The following diseases are very rare in Georgia, but are reported occasionally in people who have lived or traveled internationally.
-A specific vector is necessary for these diseases to be transmitted, and usually this vector is only found outside of the United States.
+The following diseases are very rare in Georgia but are reported occasionally in people who have lived or traveled internationally.
+A specific vector is necessary for these diseases to be transmitted and usually this vector is only found outside of the United States.
 In some cases, the vector is present in Georgia, but the parasite/virus is not.
-The risk of these exotic vector-borne diseases becoming endemic in Georgia is very low.
+The risk of these exotic vector-borne diseases becoming endemic in Georgia is considered to be low.

 Information for the Public

 - Chikungunya FAQ - Chikungunya is a viral disease that is transmitted to people by mosquitoes.
 It has occurred in Africa, Southern Europe, Southeast Asia, and islands in the Indian and Pacific Oceans.
 In late 2013, chikungunya virus was found for the first time in the Americas on islands in the Caribbean.
 There is a risk that the virus will be imported to new areas by infected travelers.

 - Dengue FAQ - Dengue is caused by any one of four related arboviruses transmitted by the bite of a mosquitoes, most commonly Aedes aegypti.
 It is a leading cause of illness and death in the tropics and subtropics.
 Although dengue rarely occurs in the continental United States, it is endemic in Puerto Rico and in many popular tourist destinations in Latin America, Southeast Asia and the Pacific islands.

 - Japanese Encephalitis FAQ - Japanese encephalitis is a potentially severe viral disease that is spread by infected mosquitoes in the agricultural regions of Asia.